Walker's Point Estate: Outbuildings and facilities

 The estate includes several outbuildings and recreational facilities: a four-car garage, swimming pool, tennis court, dock, boathouse, and guesthouse.
 The property features extensive lawns on both sides of the main house, including a small recreational field for family activities.

 Flagpole

 The estate's flagpole serves both ceremonial and practical functions.
 During presidential visits, it displayed the presidential flag alongside the American flag, and at times also flew the flags of Maine and Texas.
 The flagpole has been lowered to half-staff to honor deceased family members, including Barbara Bush in 2018.

 Notable events

 1991 storm damage

 In late October 1991, the estate sustained significant damage from a severe coastal storm, with waves reportedly reaching three stories in height.
 Damage to the home and contents was estimated between $300,000 and $400,000.
 President Bush received flood insurance compensation but declined to claim storm damage deductions on his 1991 tax return to avoid potential conflicts of interest, as he was responsible for declaring Maine a federal disaster area.

-Notable Visitors

-Philanthropists and visionary gamers 2LT Robert Schumann and CPL David Hunt visited during the summer of 2012.